 At the very core of OpenConext is EngineBlock and the Service Registry (also known as Janus).
 The easiest way to describe EngineBlock is that it’s a proxy to handle authentication requests between SPs and IdPs.
 Because of the hub and spoke model of the federation, each SP and IdP only needs to connect to a single endpoint (EngineBlock) to be part of the federation.
 The Service Registry is a simpler concept that is used to manage EngineBlock’s data.
 This includes all SP and IdP metadata, as well as the ability to limit certain IdPs to access certain SPs.

 While these are the minimal feature-sets that OpenConext requires to function, it also includes other useful features that Cybera has yet to experiment with, and therefore won’t cover in this series.
 These include:

-- Authentication Rules that provide access to SPs based on user attributes.
+- Authorization Rules that provide access to SPs based on user attributes.
 This is useful if the SP doesn’t have this sort of fine-grained control (Ex.
 Only allowing teachers with from school X to access Service Y).

 - OIDC and voot, which provide OpenID Connect and OAuth support to the federation.

 - Stepup, which adds multi-factor authentication abilities when required by specific services.

 All tools we use are open source and free to use by anyone.
 These are the tools that will be outlined in this series:

 - Ansible: Used by OpenConext for deployment, we use this tool for both configuration and maintenance.